COMBINE-lab/salmon/doc/source/salmon.rst

 ----

 Salmon deals with reading from compressed read files in the same way as sailfish --- by using process substitution.
-Say in the read-based salmon example above, the reads were actually in the files ``reads1.fa.gz`` and ``reads2.fa.gz``, then you'd run the following command to decompress the reads "on-the-fly":
+Say in the lightweigh-alignment-based salmon example above, the reads were actually in the files ``reads1.fa.gz`` and ``reads2.fa.gz``, then you'd run the following command to decompress the reads "on-the-fly":

 ::